lrusso/ClassroomPhaser/README.md

 * Every slide in every class is an array within the class array.

-* Each slide can have an optional text and image.
+* Every slide can have an optional text and image content.

 * If the slide has an image but no text, the image will be centered vertically.

-* The images can be in Base64 format.
+* You can use images in Base64 format.

 * At the moment, the script allows courses up to 5 classes.